valdeezzee/project_template/README.md

 This is a mixed methods approach, as we collect qualitative data from the questionaires and quantitave data from the completion times in the VR environment.

 ## Hypotheses
-1. The VR environment combined with the Southampton Hand Assessment Procedure (SHAP) tests and the MYO armband will not increase pain in the test subjects.
+1. Variables such as gender and age will affect the completion times of the SHAP tests in the VR environment.​
-2. Variables such as gender and age will affect the completion times of the SHAP tests in the VR environment.
+2. VR limb variables such as hand and arm appearance will affect the completion times of the SHAP tests.​
-3. VR limb variables such as hand and arm appearance will affect the completion times of the SHAP tests.
+3. The VR environment combined with the Southampton Hand Assessment Procedure (SHAP) tests and the MYO armband will not increase pain in the test subjects.​
 4. The subjects' SHAP tests completion times will decrease with multiple trials.

 ## Preliminary Framework